 If rebalancing is performed annually, setting dividends and capital distributions to be disbursed as cash means adding a cash drag to the portfolio – albeit small.
 In the time between the cash is distributed from the fund – and the portfolio is ultimately rebalanced – that cash distribution will sit in the portfolio, doing little.

-Secondly, monthly (partial) rebalancing via fund distributions results in less portfolio drift.
+Secondly, frequent (partial) rebalancing via fund distributions results in less portfolio drift.
 This means less of an opportunity to buy low(er).
 That is, it isn’t optimal to (at least partially) rebalance portfolios so frequently.
 In fact, Vanguard even suggests rebalancing an investment portfolio as infrequently as between two and five years.